Complete $L_\infty$-algebras and their homotopy theory: Introduction

-In Section \ref{sec:hmpty-Linf}, we verify that the category $\cLie$ of complete $L_\infty$-algebras over a field $\kk$ with $\chark \kk=0$, and filtration-compatible weak $L_\infty$-morphisms form ``one-half of a model category'', i.e.\ a category of fibrant objects for a homotopy theory (Def.\ \ref{def:cfo}) in the sense of K.\ Brown \cite{Brown:1973}.
+Here we state our main results in terms of $L_\infty$-algebras, even though we work with ``shifted'' $L_\infty$-algebras throughout the rest of the paper.
+The former are better known, but using the latter makes certain calculations more straightforward.
+The conceptual distinction is negligible, since we are in the $\Z$-graded context.

+In Section \ref{sec:hmpty-Linf}, we verify that the category $\cLinf$ of complete $L_\infty$-algebras over a field $\kk$ with $\chark \kk=0$, and filtration-compatible $\infty$-morphisms form ``one-half of a model category'', i.e.\ a category of fibrant objects for a homotopy theory (Def.\ \ref{def:cfo}) in the sense of K.\ Brown \cite{Brown:1973}.
 We attribute the following statement to unpublished work\footnote{We learned of this statement during a conversation with E.\ Getzler at the ``Algebraic Analysis \& Geometry Workshop'' hosted by the University of Padua in the fall of 2013.} of E.\ Getzler.
 Our proof, however, is novel, to the best of our knowledge: